Lectures on AKSZ Sigma Models for Physicists: Examples of QP-Manifolds

-An important example of the Courant algebroids is the direct sum of tangent and cotangent bundles, $E= TM \oplus T^*M$.
-A bilinear operation is defined as $(X+\xi) \circ (Y+\eta)=[X+\xi, Y+\eta]_{D}=[X, Y] + L_X \eta - i_Y d \xi$.
-Here $X, Y \in TM$ are vector fields, $\xi, \eta \in T^*M$ are $1$-forms, $[-,-]$ is an usual Lie bracket on vector fields, $L_X$ is a Lie derivative and $i_X$ is an interior product.
-This is called the (Courant-)Dorfman bracket, which is generally not antisymmetric.
-This is the most general bilinear form on $TM \oplus T^*M$ to satisfy the Jacobi identity.
-The antisymmetrization of the Dorfman bracket is called the Courant bracket.
-The Courant bracket is antisymmetric but do not satisfy the Jacobi identity.
-The symmetric form is $\bracket{X+\xi}{Y+\eta} = i_X \eta + i_Y \xi$ and the anchor map $\rho$ is an usual differentiation with respect to a vector field.
+An important example of a Courant algebroid is the direct sum of the tangent and cotangent bundles, $E= TM \oplus T^*M$.
+The bilinear operation is defined as

+Here, $X, Y \in TM$ are vector fields, $\alpha, \beta \in T^*M$ are $1$-forms, $[-,-]$ is the ordinary Lie bracket on a vector field, $L_X$ is the Lie derivative, and $\iota_X$ is the interior product, respectively.
+The bracket \eqref{DorfmanTMTM} is called the \textit{Dorfman bracket}, and generally it is not antisymmetric.
+The Dorfman bracket is the most general bilinear form on $TM \oplus T^*M$ without background flux, which satisfies the Leibniz identity.\footnote{ Note that $\circ$ is not necessarily assumed to be antisymmetric.
+For a nonantisymmetric bracket, equation \eqref{courantdef1} is called \textsl{Leibniz identity} instead of Jacobi identity.} The antisymmetrization of the Dorfman bracket is called the Courant bracket.
+The Courant bracket is antisymmetric, but it does not satisfy the Jacobi identity.
+The symmetric form is $\bracket{X+\alpha}{Y+\beta} = \iota_X \beta + \iota_Y \alpha$ and the anchor map $\rho$ is the natural projection to $TM$: